MSzturc/obsidian-advanced-slides/docs/content/basic-syntax/mermaid.md

 #### Mermaid Configuration
-It's possivle to overload the default mermaid configuration to change the behaviour / layout of the rendered mermaid diagrams.
-Do do this add a mermaid property to yaml as following:
+It's possible to overload the default mermaid configuration to change the behaviour / layout of the rendered mermaid diagrams.
+To do so, add a mermaid property to yaml as following:

 mermaid:
   themeVariables: